shapeshed/shapeshed.com/content/posts/photoshop_101_the_blur_tool.md

-{
-  "slug": "photoshop-101-the-blur-tool",
-  "title": "Photoshop 101 - The Blur Tool",
-  "date": "2007-02-03T00:00:00+00:00",
++++
+date = "2007-02-03T00:00:00+00:00"
-  "description": "The Blur Sharpen and Smudge tools are artworking tools that can give photos a different perspective.
+description = "The Blur Sharpen and Smudge tools are artworking tools that can give photos a different perspective.
 Also useful for graphical work they are well worth learning.
-Here's a short overview and a video showing how to use them.", "tags": [
+Here's a short overview and a video showing how to use them." slug = "photoshop-101-the-blur-tool" tags = ["Photoshop", "Photoshop 101"] title = "Photoshop 101 - The Blur Tool"

-    "Photoshop",
-    "Photoshop 101"
-  ]
-}
++++

 The shortcut for the blur tool is R